PaperPrototype/Intro-Coding-and-Computers/3 - Shell + Compiling/Lecture/english.md

 ~/cli/myNewFolder$
 ```

-Now how do we get back to our cli parent folder?
+Now how do we get back to our parent folder (the "cli" folder)?
 Run the below command.
+It will move us into our parent folder!

 ```
 cd ..
 ```

-The `..` in computers usually refers to a parent folder (from the current folder).
+A double period `..` in computers usually refers to the parent folder (from the current folder).
 So by running

 ```
 cd ..
 ```

-you move into our parent folder!
+...you move into our parent folder!
 You should see the follwoing in the shell.

 ```
 ~/cli/myNewFolder$ cd ..
 ~/cli$
 ```

+Make sure your shell looks like this!
+And that you are in the "cli" folder before continuing!

-We can delete files using the remove command.
+Now we can delete files using the remove command.

 ```
-rm
+rm (name of file)
 ```

-But if we want to delete *folders* we also have to remember that folders can conatain other folders and files.
+But if we want to delete *folders* we also have to remember that folders can contain other folders and files!
 So we have to tell the remove command to enable a "feature".

 ```
 rm -r myNewFolder
 ```

 Run the above command.
-This will delete the "myNewFolder" folder, as well as the "myNewFile" inside of that folder.
+This will delete the "myNewFolder" folder, as well as the "myNewFile" inside of "myNewFolder folder.

+(if you run `ls` you will see that "myNewFolder" has been deleted!)

 This above command uses the *recursive remove* feature `-r`, which goeas through any sub-folders and files inside of "myNewFolder" and deletes them.

-The word `myNewFolder` is called an argument.
+In the command we typed "myNewFolder". "myNewFolder" is called an argument.

 The `-r` in the remove command is called a feature "flag" (Theres a name for everything!).
 Although sometimes flags use two minus signs `--` instead of one `-`.

-If you run the remove command with the `--help` flag you will see a list of all the feature flags for the remove program.
+If you run the remove command with the `--help` flag (like this `rm --help`) you will see a list of all the *feature flags* for the remove program!

+(example)
 ```
 ~/cli$ rm --help
 Usage: rm [OPTION]...
 [FILE]...